 The research areas include but not limited to isolation of bioactive molecules, chemical synthesis and lead identification, screening for bioactivity, preclinical drug development and mechanisms of action of drugs.

 The research areas cover various aspects on environmental and population health, which include water and air pollution, building-related illnesses, toxicology, infectious and noninfectious.

 The focus areas of this centre include fundamental cancer biology, molecular cell signaling, cell-based therapy, stem cell biology, biomarkers and drug target discovery.

-Centre for Health Professional Education Research
+Centre for Health Professions Education Research